reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 more, you can expand the number of lines of context with a simple click.

 .. image:: diff-expand-context.png
+   :alt: A collapsed section of a diff showing the nearest function or class
+         definition and buttons for expanding to that definition, expanding 20 lines on either side of the header, or expanding the entire collapsed area.
+   :width: 1059
+   :height: 122
+   :sources: 2x diff-expand-context@2x.png

 These headers appear above any group of modified lines, and at the bottom of the diff viewer (if not otherwise showing the last lines in the file).